What to Do When Your Parents Don’t Support Your Goals

 In another example, say your parents are fixated on you being a banker, accountant, or engineer, and become disapproving when you opt for a different degree.
 Why?
 Because they feel that these careers will give you financial stability.
 Is it true?
 Maybe not entirely, but they probably think this way because of what they hear from other parents and from reading the news.
 This mindset is very common among Asian parents.
 It doesn’t mean that banking/engineering/accountancy are the only financially stable careers, or that everyone in such jobs are financially stable (no to both), but that these are simply careers that your parents were taught to associate with financial stability.

 Of course, many parents tend to miss the other half of the picture.
 A career is more than just about the money, but about your interest too.
 They may think that you can’t earn good money with your new life path, but maybe they are wrong and you will be even more successful doing this.
-They may think that veg*n diets are inferior, but the Blue Zones have revealed that the world’s longest-lived people consume a high plant-based diet.
+They may think that a particular diet is inferior but research may indicate otherwise.
 But understanding your parents’ concerns, and making sure that you address them in your plans, is an important first step to bridging the gap.

 - Talk to them.
 Perhaps you tried talking to your parents to no avail.
 But try again.
 This time, apply these tips: